gaudelbijay/attack-defender/README.md

 2. **Updating diffusion model and Attack detection code (August 6)** (done) Check code (diffusion_model)

-3. Two ROS node running from different python version (August 6) (DONE)
+3. Two ROS nodes running from different Python versions (August 6) (DONE)

-4. Downgrading the diffusion model for python 3.6 (August 10)
+4. Downgrading the diffusion model for Python 3.6 (August 10)

-5. Write email to Hyung-Jin Yoon for updated code (August 7 (little bit flexible))
+5. Write an email to Hyung-Jin Yoon for the updated code (August 7 (a little bit flexible)) -- discussed with Hamid on Friday.

 6. Incorporating diffusion model with current simulation (August 12)